fractalswift/ftx_console/README.md

-ftx_console

 Suite of mini modules for working with FTX if you want to look for pair trades.
+Simple command line interface.

 1. You can quickly check liquity across markets based on estimated slippage based on order books.